 This basic technique will be familiar to any knitter who has repaired dropped stitches by re-knitting them vertically with a crochet hook.
 It is easy enough to see how it can also produce a twisted-stitch structure simply by rotating each loop 180° after it is pulled through the corresponding loop in the previous row.
 If one similarly envisions a loop of the one color wire being drawn over the loop of the other color in the next row, and then secured to the loop of its own color in the row after that, the result is compound knitting.
 (The strip of 8th-century Irish flat knitting shown in the preceding post displays precisely such a two-colored compound structure.)

 The drawplate is another important implement specific to wire.
 It allows a tube to be knitted at a comfortably large diameter which is then reduced to whatever is desired for the finished tube.
 This means, at least in principle, that knitting needles can be used to form a looser version of the same structure, which is then drawn down to size — but also elongated in the doing.
-Ensuring adequately dense stitching in the final tube is one of the reasons for compound knitting.
+Ensuring adequately dense stitching in the final tube is one of the effects of compound knitting.
 It also appears for that purpose in the tutorial literature of modern Viking knitting as double knitting, with triple knitting also described.

 Again, though, none of this establishes how the Viking and Irish tubes were actually knitted.
 Nonetheless, of all the plausible alternatives, using a hook in the manner shown in the video provides the greatest economy of motion and subjects the wire to the least stress.
 Minimizing the number of contact points that can potentially injure the surface of the wire might similarly explain a preference for an open-loop structure.